Madzivhandila/Agile-Scrum/README.md

    us to separate project-specific work.
 This integration ensures that each project's modifications are contained within its repository.

-   # 1.Tabular View
-      I used to representation all our tasks.
-   # 2.Sprint View(board)
-      I used Sprint View to represent each and every task a start and end date.
-   # 3.Linked Assessment View
-      I used Linked Assessment View to
-   # 4.Status View(board)
-      I used status view to representation of my tasks, grouped them by Status.

 # Tabular View Board
        # I created Labels